alexgolec/tda-api/docs/streaming.rst

 in their content, and yet their documentation doesn't mention ignoring any ``seq`` values.

-This presents us with a design choice for us as API authors: do we ignore duplicate ``seq`` values on our users' behalfs?
+This presents us with a design choice as API authors: do we ignore duplicate ``seq`` values on our users' behalf?
 Given the ambiguity of the documentation, we chose to not ignore them and instead pass them to all handlers.
 Clients are encouraged to use their judgment in handling these values.